 Despite the absence of a classic chip shape, these 13-millimeter chunks have a very traditional chocolate flavor that's not sharp or acidic, with a clean mouthfeel and sweet finish.
 They may not be as adorable as a kiss-shaped morsel, but I like the sturdy presence of chocolate chunks in a dough, and find these to be a welcome part of any blend.
 Kosher-certified; 12-ounce bag.

-With only two ingredients—chocolate and sugar—Enjoy Life 69% will tick off a lot of boxes for folks with dietary restrictions, who often have trouble finding chocolate chips because of emulsifiers such as soy, or due to cross-contamination from gluten-containing products.
+With only two ingredients—chocolate and sugar—Enjoy Life 69% will tick off a lot of boxes for folks who often have trouble finding chocolate chips because of emulsifiers such as soy, or due to cross-contamination from gluten-containing products.

 Despite the high cocoa percentage, these chips weren't as smooth as I expected, and their sweetness surprised me.
 Still, their fruity-sour character has been a good addition to many of my recent chocolate chip blends, where these big, 12-millimeter chips make a nice visual impact.
 These chips are soy- and dairy-free, and they're also certified kosher and halal; they come in a nine-ounce bag.